 I want to discuss with you what can motivate a child to switch homes as his primary residence and at what age in Florida does a child have a voice.
 There's different ways that a child of a certain age can have a voice in a custody case or their parents divorce.

 Most of our judges do not allow children to come to court and testify in their parents divorce or custody case.
 Courts are very sensitive to protecting children from the conflict between their parents in their divorce or their custody case.
 But there are some exceptions where a child's voice can be part of the legal process.

 One of the ways is when a parenting expert is allowed in these kinds of cases.
 A parenting expert such as a doctor of psychology will normally interview the children in a custody case and interview the parents.
 And then file a written report regarding that interview and make recommendations that are very specific as to the wishes of the children under certain circumstances.

-It's always important to talk to a lawyer who is well qualified and knows the laws in Colorado as to what kind of input and what age a child's input may be considered.
-Keep in mind that in Colorado's law, there is nothing specific that states that a child at a certain age will have a say as to where that child lives or what kind of parenting time that child would prefer.
+It's always important to talk to a lawyer who is well qualified and knows the laws in Florida as to what kind of input and what age a child's input may be considered.
+Keep in mind that in Florida's law, there is nothing specific that states that a child at a certain age will have a say as to where that child lives or what kind of parenting time that child would prefer.